spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/modify-cluster-profiles/update-cluster-profile.md

    customizations lines you added, use the **Keep** button to transfer the lines to the new version.
 Otherwise, click on **Next** to proceed.

-6. Review the any orange-highlights in the current configuration.
+6. Review the orange-highlights in the current configuration.
 Ensure that the corresponding new blue-highlight values will suit your needs.

 7. Check for changed settings in the new configuration, and copy settings from the current configuration to the new